SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/team-based-development-on-sharepoint-framework.md

 A common solution to avoid the risk of dependencies changing during the project, in projects built on the open source toolchain, is to lock the version of all dependencies.
 When adding a dependency to the project developers can choose to install the dependency with a specific version rather than a version range by calling the `npm install` command with the `--save-exact` argument.
 This however doesn't affect the child dependencies of the particular package.
 To effectively lock the version of all dependencies and their children in the project, developers can use the `npm shrinkwrap` command.
 Once executed, it will generate a list of all dependencies and their versions at the moment of execution and record it in the **npm-shrinkwrap.json** file which should be included in the source control.
 When restoring dependencies npm will use the exact versions from this file rather than the latest version satisfying the particular version range.

 > Note: if you have any packages installed in the **node_modules** folder that are not listed as dependencies in the **package.json** file or are not a dependency of one of the packages, you will likely see an error when generating the **npm-shrinkwrap.json** file.
-In this case you can either see which packages are causing the error and add them to the **packacge.json** or remove them from the **node_modules** folder, or you can delete the **node_modules** folder altogether, restore all dependencies and generate the shrinkwrap file then.
+In this case you can either see which packages are causing the error and add them to the **package.json** or remove them from the **node_modules** folder, or you can delete the **node_modules** folder altogether, restore all dependencies and generate the shrinkwrap file then.

 ### Add the project to source control

 To allow the rest of the team to work on the same project add it to the source control system that your team is using.
 The exact steps will differ depending on the system used by your team.

 SharePoint Framework projects are scaffolded with the **.gitignore** file which describes which files should be excluded from the source control.
-If your team is using a source control system other than Git (such as Visual Studio Team System with Team Foundation System repositories), you should ensure that you are including the correct files from the project in the source control.
+If your team is using a source control system other than Git (such as Visual Studio Team System with Team Foundation System repositories), you should ensure that you are including correct files from the project in the source control.
 Also excluding the dependencies and autogenerated files during the build process allows you to ensure that your team will work efficiently.

+One location developers should particularly pay attention not to include in the source control is the **node_modules** folder.
+This folder contains packages on which the project depends and which are automatically installed when restoring dependencies using the `npm install` command.
+Some packages compile to binaries where the compilation process depends on the operating system.
+If the team is working on different operating system then including the **node_modules** folder in the source control will likely break the build for some team members.

 ### Get the project from source control